 Specify the number of worker nodes (ECS instances) to be created.

 Enhanced SSDs, standard SSDs, and ultra disks are supported.
 The types of system disks that you can select depend on the instance types that you select.
-For more information about the disk types supported by different instance types, see Overview of instance families.
+For more information about the disk types supported by different instance types, see Instance families.
 Disk types that are not displayed in the drop-down list are not supported by the instance types that you select.

 Mount Data Disk

 Enhanced SSDs (ESSDs), standard SSDs, and ultra disks are supported.
 The disk types that you can select depend on the instance types that you select.
-For more information about the disk types supported by different instance types, see Overview of instance families.
+For more information about the disk types supported by different instance types, see Instance families.
 Disk types that are not displayed in the drop-down list are not supported by the instance types that you select.

 You must set the logon type if you select Install the CloudMonitor Agent on ECS Nodes or Enable Log Service.